 Almost every American President, even the idiot Donald, begins his** presidency hoping to focus on the pet projects touted during his election campaign, usually some grand domestic project or domestic policy reordering.
 Most, however, will find themselves blindsided by all-consuming matters of foreign policy which either nobody saw coming, or everybody hoped would go away somehow if back-burnered with sufficient determination.
 Lyndon Johnson had to shift his attention and resources away from his cherished Great Society towards South East Asia, where the quagmire sucked him in up to his hips, and all but killed him.
-When Nixon wasn’t busy directing his henchmen to engage in all manner of skullduggery in order to get re-elected, he was negotiating an end to the Vietnam War, negotiating the START I treaty with the Soviet Union, masterminding the beginning of a relationship with Communist China, and struggling to resolve the end game of the Yom Kippur War.
+When Nixon wasn’t busy directing his henchmen to engage in all manner of skullduggery in order to get re-elected, he was negotiating an end to the Vietnam War, hammering out the SALT I treaty with the Soviet Union, masterminding the beginning of a relationship with Communist China, and struggling to resolve the end game of the Yom Kippur War.
 Jimmy Carter finally found himself doing little beyond trying to resolve the crisis when the Shah was toppled, and fervent actors within Revolutionary Iran seized the US Embassy and took 52 Americans hostage.
 Reagan, already obsessed with winning the Cold War, became mired in Lebanon (where he lost 241 Marines in a shocking terror attack), and allowed himself to be derailed by the anti-communist insurgency in Nicaragua, with nothing, ultimately, but the Iran-Contra scandal to show for all his illegal machinations (many avoided prison who shouldn’t have – a sad story for another day).
 Bush the Elder was sitting there, fretting mainly about an economic recession, when Saddam Hussein decided to conquer Kuwait and menace Saudi Arabia, so suddenly war it was, on a massive scale.
 Plus the Soviet Union fell apart, creating upheaval that required careful management.
 Clinton perhaps got off lightly, a largely successful intervention in the genocide in Kosovo being probably the most significant foreign distraction during his tenure, but Bush the Younger – well, we all know what happened with Bush the Younger.
 The aftershocks of 9/11, and his subsequent escapades in Afghanistan and Iraq, are still rattling our foundations.
 Obama was continually distracted by Afghanistan, Iraq, Libya, and Syria.
 Trump had his multiple fiascos with foreign trade, Syria, his bullying of Ukraine, and COVID, a disease which started abroad and might have been better contained if he’d had any sort of sensible foreign policy, and a capacity for the kind of diplomacy that would have facilitated cooperation with China, the E.U., and the World Health Organization.

 Now Biden’s in the big chair.
 Joe plainly wants to expend all his energies upon what he’s identified as four historic domestic crises: COVID, the economy, climate change, and racial injustice (the first three of which have significant foreign policy components, mind you), and more power to him.
 That’s already a punishingly ambitious agenda, and it would be wonderful to see him succeed, even if only partially; but what are the odds that he really gets to concentrate on those problems?
 What damnable events are going to intrude to upset all his apple carts?